• Skip to primary navigation

 • Line a bread pan with baking parchment paper and fill the pan with your finished dough.
 Smooth it out and sprinkle the top with the seeds.

-1 tablespoon seeds of choice to sprinkle on top
+1 tbsp seeds of choice to sprinkle on top

 • Bake the bread in a pre-heated oven at 180C/350F for 40-50 minutes or until the bread is 77C/170 degrees.
 Remove the bread from the oven and cool completely before slicing and serving.